aiven/devportal/docs/tools/terraform/howto/vnet-peering-azure.rst

 Step 1: Create or bind the resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create or bind the existing resources using ``terraform import`` using the steps in this example:
+Create or bind the existing resources using ``terraform import`` by following the steps in this example:

 .. code-block::